-How to know if I have Helicobacter pylori
+How to know if I have H.pylori infection?

 We share our bodies with many other organisms, and one that many people are carrying, often without realizing it, is a bacteria called H.pylori or Helicobacter pylori.
 This parasite lives in the stomach and can cause a number of digestive issues and possibly more.
 However, many people also carry it without experiencing symptoms.

 H. pylori is spiral-shaped and typically lives in the stomach lining, Its symptoms include indigestion such as burning pain or discomfort(usually in the upper abdomen), burping or bloating, nausea, vomiting, or feeling full after eating a small amount of food.

 Here are some things to know if you think you could have H. pylori, according to experts.